 Melissa Studdard is the author of four books, including the poetry collection I Ate the Cosmos for Breakfast and the bestselling young adult novel Six Weeks to Yehidah.
-Her short writings have appeared in a wide variety of journals, magazines, blogs, and anthologies, such as Psychology Today, The Guardian, Southern Humanities Review, Harvard Review, Bettering American Poetry, and Poets & Writers.
+Her short writings have appeared in a wide variety of journals, magazines, blogs, and anthologies, such as The New York Times, Psychology Today, The Guardian, Southern Humanities Review, Harvard Review, Bettering American Poetry, and Poets & Writers.

 A short film of the title poem from Studdard’s I Ate the Cosmos for Breakfast (by Dan Sickles of Moxie Pictures for Motionpoems) was an official selection for the Trinidad and Tobago Film Festival and the Minneapolis St. Paul International Film Festival, as well as winner of the REEL Poetry Festival Audience Choice Award.
 Other poems of hers have been made into car magnets, telepoem booth recordings, and Houston City Banners for the Figurative Poetics Project in preparation for Super Bowl 2017 in Houston.

 In addition to writing, Studdard serves as the executive producer and host of VIDA Voices & Views for VIDA: Women in Literary Arts and on the TUPP Advisory Council as a Walt Whitman Project Planning Associate.
 As well, she is a past president of the Associated Writing Program’s Women’s Caucus, and an editor for American Microreviews and Interviews.
 She received her MFA from Sarah Lawrence college and is a professor for the Lone Star College System.